 Acoustic sound-absorption panels are hidden amidst ceiling beams so the airy feeling of the space remains uninterrupted, while ample existing skylights nearly eliminate the need for artificial lighting during the day.

 We subdivided a large portion of the space into a two-story mezzanine, with the dual benefits of adding extra square-feet of workspace above while holding mechanical systems, conference rooms, open seating nooks, and bathrooms below.

 In keeping with the client's desire for all employees—regardless of gender or physical ability—to have a dignified experience of the workspace, all bathrooms in the space are single-occupancy and gender-neutral, while the mezzanine is accessible by an ADA-compliant ramp wrapping around its exterior perimeter.

 Anticipating the client's evolving needs for more or less square-footage devoted to private offices and meeting rooms, the conference rooms' glass walls can be easily moved and reconfigured to accommodate multiple layouts.

 Likewise, the radiant floor slab in the open-plan office space is equipped with a flexible grid of embedded power and data so desks—themselves mounted on rolling casters—and seating areas can be rearranged on a whim.

 By integrating complex systems into sleek and often invisible solutions, the result is a space that appears simple and elegantly inevitable.

-As the leader of an interdisciplinary design team, Parabola was able to glean insights from those with specific knowledge bases and tailor the resulting design to the building's unique needs.
-Parabola has since partnered with Devcon on another large-scale office building that is currently under construction in Northern California.
+As the leader of an interdisciplinary design team, we were able to glean insights from those with specific knowledge bases and tailor the resulting design to the building's unique needs.
+We have since partnered with Devcon on another large-scale office building that is currently under construction in Northern California.